 In this article, we address the challenge of endogenous sample selection within the difference-in-differences (DiD) framework.
 We demonstrate that the standard DiD estimates can be biased when sample selection is ignored, even under the strong assumption of independence between the selection and treatment assignment mechanisms.
 We propose methods for partial identification of average treatment effects for different latent treated subpopulations by building on the trimming procedure of \cite{lee2009}.

 For the OOO-group, identification relies on the insight that individuals observed in both periods are a mixture of two possible latent groups.
-The mixture proportions are point-identified under alternative sets of assumptions on the selection and treatment assignment mechanisms.
-Specifically, we consider scenarios with and without MS. When MS is not imposed, the latent strata proportions are identified under the PTS assumption which assumes common trends in selection between the treated and untreated, conditional on the same initial observability status.
-In cases where monotonicity holds, we achieve tighter bounds on the ATT for the OOO by imposing PTS for selection in one direction only.
-We also provide extensions of this identification result to settings where the researcher only has access to repeated cross-section data and to the case of staggered treatment adoption with multiple time periods.
+The mixture proportions are identified under alternative sets of assumptions on the selection and treatment assignment mechanisms.
+Specifically, we consider scenarios with and without MS. When MS is not imposed, the latent strata proportions are identified under the IS assumption, which assumes counterfactual selection probabilities to be equal between the treated and untreated units, conditional on being observed in the baseline period.
+In cases where monotonicity holds, we achieve tighter bounds on the ATT for the OOO by imposing ignorability for selection in one direction only.
+We also discuss identification of ATT bounds for the OOO group when covariates are observed by considering both no monotonicity and a relaxed version of monotonicity.
+We also extend the basic identification argument (without covariates) to settings in which the researcher has access only to repeated cross-sectional data and to staggered treatment adoption across multiple time periods.

-In addition, we also present the identified sets for the ATT of other empirically relevant latent groups like ONO, NON, and NOO, under MS and outcome mean dominance assumptions.
-We illustrate the identified sets for these groups through two empirical illustrations; 1) bounding the effects of a job training program and 2) bounding the effects of a work-from-home policy on employee performance.
-These applications highlight the practical relevance of the proposed bounds in different empirical settings.
+Additionally, we present the identified sets for the ATT of other empirically relevant latent groups, such as ONO, NON, and NOO, under MS and outcome mean dominance assumptions.
+Combining these group-specific identified sets with weights also allows us to partially identify the overall ATT in the population.
+We illustrate our results through two empirical illustrations: 1) bounding the effects of a job training program and 2) bounding the effects of a work-from-home policy on employee performance.
+These applications highlight the practical relevance of the proposed bounds in two different empirical settings.